istio/istio.io/content/en/docs/setup/install/virtual-machine/index.md

     the scope of this guide.
     {{< /idea >}}

-1. Create `sidecar.env` to import required environment variable
+1. Create `sidecar.env` file to import the required environment variables:

     {{< text bash >}}
     $ touch "${WORK_DIR}"/sidecar.env